 - Umbrellas are not allowed.

-Can I wear flip-flops or water shoes on the rides?
+Can you wear water shoes at Volcano Bay on the rides?

 - Most rides don't allow flip-flops or loose items to be worn.
 Wear your shoes to the ride, and then use one of the complimentary shoe hangers at the entrance to store them while you ride.